 Looking for a way to track and count your steps?
 Check out the Good Housekeeping article for the top 10 pedometers!

 Calling all runners, cyclists, swimmers and skippers!
 You can still take on our Challenge 335 – Get Active by choosing your preferred activity and completing 335km, lengths or skips.

 Whatever way you decide to complete your challenge you’ll be helping us to support local people on the road to recovery from COVID-19.

 Meet Damien Hillen

 Damien’s life was changed forever in April 2019 when he underwent major heart surgery.
-With a slow recovery, the UEFA licensed football coach, GAA mentor, and fitness fan found it difficult to walk up the stairs in his house when he first returned from hospital.
+With a slow recovery, the UEFA-licensed football coach, GAA mentor and fitness fan found it difficult to walk up the stairs in his house when he first returned from hospital.

-Damien’s top tips for your challenge:
+Damien’s top tips for your Challenge 335 - Get Active:

-- Try to do something each day
+- Try to do something each day.

-- If things get tough remember its called a Challenge for a reason
+- If things get tough, remember: it’s called a challenge for a reason!